-Yeshiva College students may pursue an 18 credit minor in accounting, business, business analytics, finance, information and decision sciences, management, marketing, real estate, or strategy and entrepreneurship at the Sy Syms School.
+Yeshiva College students may pursue an 18 credit minor in accounting, business, business analytics, finance, marketing, real estate, or strategy and entrepreneurship at the Sy Syms School.

 Regardless of transfer credit, each student must complete at least 60 percent of the required credits in the minor at the Sy Syms School.